+The short-range force has two regimes, one given by the spherical collapse model in the mild-density regime and one given by the perfect collapse to a point ($0=\nabla_{\vec{q}}\cdot\vec{x}=\nabla_{\vec{q}}\cdot(\vec{q}+\vec{\Psi})=3+\nabla_{\vec{q}}\cdot\vec{\Psi}$) in the high-density regime when the EPT approach yields imaginary solutions.
 The combination of both long- and short-range forces obtained through a kernel with a transition scale parameter $r_{\rm s}$) smears out the perfect collapse, partially emulating the result from quasi-virialisation.
-A second convolution with $r'_{\rm s}$ is applied to the primordial density field to determine the collapsing regions avoiding voids-in-clouds, restricted to the high-density regime \citep[][]{2004MNRAS.350..517S,2016MNRAS.455L..11N}.
+A second convolution with $r'_{\rm s}$ is applied to the primordial density field to determine the collapsing regions avoiding voids-in-clouds and is restricted to the high-density regime \citep[][]{2004MNRAS.350..517S,2016MNRAS.455L..11N}.
 Hence, the model has, so far, two free parameters, $r_{\rm s}$ and $r'_{\rm s}$, which are adjusted to improve the clustering towards small scales.

-\subsection{Eulerian Augmented Lagrangian Perturbation Theory}
+\subsection{Eulerian augmented Lagrangian perturbation theory}

-We now generalise this approach to arbitrary Eulerian coordinates, substituting $\vec{q}$ by $\vec{x}_l$ for timestep $l$, so that $\vec{x}_{l+1}=\vec{x}_l+\vec{\Psi}(\vec{x}_l,z_{l+1})$ \citep[see also][]{2012MNRAS.425.2443K}.
+In this section, we generalise the approach to arbitrary Eulerian coordinates, substituting $\vec{q}$ by $\vec{x}_l$ for timestep $l$ so that $\vec{x}_{l+1}=\vec{x}_l+\vec{\Psi}(\vec{x}_l,z_{l+1})$ \citep[see also][]{2012MNRAS.425.2443K}.
 The initial dark matter particle positions in LPT are regularly distributed on a mesh ($\vec{q}$).
 In Eulerian-ALPT, however, the initial positions are given by the final positions of the previous step ($\vec{x}_{l}$).
 After each step, we make a mass assignment of the dark matter particles onto a mesh to get the density contrast at each snapshot $\delta(\vec{x}_{l+1},z_{l+1})$.
 This field is used instead of the Gaussian field to compute the displacement field for the next step.